wymsee/cordova-sslPinning/README.md

     });

 ### setTimeouts (Android only)
 Set connectionTimeout and readTimeout in milliseconds.
-Both default to 0 if this function is not used.
+Both default to 0 (wait forever) if this function is not used.

     cordovaHTTP.setTimeouts(5000, 10000, function() {
         console.log('success!');